Aruba vs Bonaire vs Curaçao: Which ABC Island Is Right for You?

 Bonaire is the clear winner for serious snorkeling and diving.
 The island is built around the water, and many travelers choose Bonaire specifically because of its reefs and dive culture.

-Curaçao is also strong for snorkeling and can be a better fit for travelers who want water activities plus food, beaches, and colorful island exploring.
+Curaçao is also strong for snorkeling and can be a better fit for travelers who want water activities plus food, beaches, culture, and colorful island exploring.
 Aruba has snorkeling options too, but it is usually not the best ABC Island if snorkeling or diving is the main reason for the trip.

 If snorkeling and diving are major decision points, also read Best Caribbean Islands for Snorkeling vs Diving and Best Caribbean Islands for Snorkeling.